 AmountInEuros | Amount in Euros.
 EUR is an optional prefix that will automatically get filled in if missing.
 Ex: "EUR10.5".
 Maximum of 12 characters. |

 PurposeCode | Purpose of the transfer.
-Maximum of 4 characters. |
+Maximum of 4 characters.
+The list of standard purpose codes can be seen in QR Factory 3, or from here. |

 RemittanceType | Reference or Text |